1. Booking With Us

 In order to reserve a booking, we require a 50% deposit and a signed agreement.
 This ensures we are mutually committed to working together.
 Project commencement begins when the deposit clears.
 When we deliver your beautifully crafted video, and your face smiles brightly, the remaining 50% will be due.

 We accept (and prefer) personal and business checks.
 We also accept Paypal and most major credit cards with a 3% up-charge to cover the third-party processing fees.
-Checks are way cooler.
+Checks are way cooler and bank transfers are the bomb diggity.
+Wire them funds so smooth!

 If you need flexibility in your payment terms, we are more than happy to negotiate a plan that works for you.
 Being flexible is super healthy.

 Your project is of the utmost importance to us, and we want things to go as smoothly as possible.
 We accomplish this through an organized schedule.
 We will sit down with you (or correspond via the telephone/ email) to map out a working timeline that works best for both parties.
-This makes expectations concrete, and ensures great success.
+This makes expectations concrete, ensuring great success to achieve our goals to succeed thoroughly enough to thrive more than we were before.

 Now the real work begins!
 For most projects, we need to make a little time translate the objective of the video into a conceptual framework that implements the big idea.
 We call this process pre-visualization.
-This really asked the questions: "what are we going to put in front of the camera?
-What will the Voiceover say, or do we even need on?
+This really asks the questions: "what are we going to put in front of the camera?
+What will the voiceover say, or do we even need on?
 Should we create a stop-motion animation?
-Etc." We take the answers to these questions and then find talent, scout locations, create story-boards, acquire the right crew and gear, build props, find costumes, develop artistic direction and basically have a lot of conversations with you, our client, to ensure we are on the same page.
+Do we throw the monkeys into the piles of shaving cream before of after our CEO gives her periodic update, etc." We take the answers to these questions and then find talent, scout locations, create story-boards, acquire the right crew and gear, build props, find costumes, develop artistic direction and basically have a lot of conversations with you, our client, to ensure we are on the same page.

 When our scheduled shooting day arrives, we like to show up early to meet people, discuss locations, angles and the plan for the day.
 We take into account the movement of the sun, background noise, and other variables so we can adapt our settings and equipment for the best possible results.